dormant-chicken/sortty/README.md

 [ wait_time ] waits 0.01 seconds before refreshing the screen.

-[ algorithm ] uses the bubblesort algorithm, but available algorithms are: bogosort, bubblesort
+[ algorithm ] uses the bubblesort algorithm, but available algorithms are: bogosort, bubblesort, mergesort, insertionsort, and quicksort

 <br>